HanGuo97/tf-library/TFLibrary/misc/kubernetes_and_docker_guide.md

-# Using Kubernetes and NVIDIA Docker on DGX server
+# Using Kubernetes and NVIDIA Docker on DGX Server

 # NVIDIA Docker
 ### Using pre-built NVIDIA Docker Images